 Each WebLogic server instance maintains a database "LLR" table on the database to which a JDBC LLR data source pools database connections.
 These tables are used for storing transaction log records, and are automatically created.
-If multiple LLR data sources are deployed on the same WebLogic server instance and connect to the same database instance and database schema, they will also share the same LLR table.
+If multiple LLR data sources are deployed on the same WebLogic server instance and connect to the same database instance and database schema, they also share the same LLR table.

 LLR table names are automatically generated unless administrators choose to configure them.
-The default table name is WL\LLR\SERVERNAME.
+The default table name is WL_LLR_SERVERNAME.
 For some DBMS systems, the maximum length for a table name is 18 characters.
 You should consider maximum table name length when configuring your environment.

-Note the following restrictions with regard to LLR database tables:
+Note the following restrictions regarding LLR database tables:

-- The server will not boot if an LLR table is unreachable during boot.
+- The server does not boot if an LLR table is unreachable during boot.
 LLR transaction records must be available to correctly resolve in-doubt transactions during recovery, which runs automatically at server startup. - Multiple servers must not share the same LLR table.
-On server startup, WebLogic Server checks to make sure that the domain and server name of the JDBC data source match the domain and server name stored in the table when the table is created.
-If WebLogic Server detects that more than one server is sharing the same LLR table, WebLogic Server will shut down one or more of the servers.
+On server startup, WebLogic Server checks to ensure that the domain and server name of the JDBC data source match the domain and server name stored in the table when the table is created.
+If WebLogic Server detects that multiple servers are sharing the same LLR table, WebLogic Server instance shuts down one or more of the servers.